michaelIro/voxTrace/docs/use.rst

 Primary Capillary Geometry
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Radius of the Primary Capillary exit window: 1075.0 &mu m
+- Radius of the Primary Capillary exit window: 1075.0 μm
-- Initial distance from the Primary Capillary exit window to the sample: 5100.0 &mu m
+- Initial distance from the Primary Capillary exit window to the sample: 5100.0 μm
-- Diameter of a single Capillary of the Primary Capillary: 16.5 &mu m
+- Diameter of a single Capillary of the Primary Capillary: 16.5 μm
 - Energy of the X-rays: 17.4 keV

 Primary Capillary Transformation Parameters (Position)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- X-Position of the Primary Capillary focal point: 150.0 &mu m
+- X-Position of the Primary Capillary focal point: 150.0 μm
-- Y-Position of the Primary Capillary focal point: 150.0 &mu m
+- Y-Position of the Primary Capillary focal point: 150.0 μm
-- Z-Position of the Primary Capillary focal point: 0.0 &mu m
+- Z-Position of the Primary Capillary focal point: 0.0 μm
-- Focal distance of the Primary Capillary: 5100.0 &mu m
+- Focal distance of the Primary Capillary: 5100.0 μm
 - Angle between primary polycapillary optical axis and sample surface: 45.0°

 Secondary Capillary Transformation Parameters (Position)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- X-Position of the Secondary Capillary focal point: 150.0 &mu m
+- X-Position of the Secondary Capillary focal point: 150.0 μm
-- Y-Position of the Secondary Capillary focal point: 150.0 &mu m
+- Y-Position of the Secondary Capillary focal point: 150.0 μm
-- Z-Position of the Secondary Capillary focal point: 0.0 &mu m
+- Z-Position of the Secondary Capillary focal point: 0.0 μm
-- Distance from the sample to the Secondary Capillary input window: 4900.0 &mu m
+- Distance from the sample to the Secondary Capillary input window: 4900.0 μm
 - Angle between secondary polycapillary optical axis and sample surface: 45.0°
-- Radius of the Secondary Capillary input window: 950.0 &mu m
+- Radius of the Secondary Capillary input window: 950.0 μm

 Sample parameters
 -----------------